 The time to fully charge the earbuds in the case is about 2.5 hours, the full charge of the case takes 3 hours.
 At the same time, Sony on the official page declares support for fast charging: “After 10 minutes of fast charging, you can listen to your favorite music for another 60 minutes.”
 Cool, but competitors have the same thing.

 Overall, Sony has released decent earbuds… for 2018.
 But in the current modern realities, it looks a little out of place and even silly.
 As for the size of the device and the the materials, these moments can be understood, forgiven and even liked by sime.
-The main drawback of Sony WF-XB700 is the lack of support for modern codecs that transmit music at high bit rates.
-In addition, there is a huge number of competitive models on the market which for the similar price have better noise control, internal microphones and support for mobile apps.
+The main drawback of Sony WF-XB700 is a huge number of competitive models on the market which for the similar price have better noise control, internal microphones and support for mobile apps.